 How the Government Spends Money

-To understand government finance, you must first understand the meaning of what people generally refer to as government “spending.”
+To understand government finance you must first understand what people generally refer to as government spending.
 Although I do use the word occasionally, I try to avoid “spending” when referring to the money government disburses.
-Spending implies voluntary exchanges of earned resources (or money) for goods and services.
+To me spending implies voluntary exchanges with earned resources (or money).
 Governments do not earn money.
-We’ll see how they get it in a moment.

-Despite the laundry list of programs that get money from the government, those programs fall into three general categories of disbursements: 1) transfer payments; 2) acquisitions; and 3) debt payments.
-This diagram depicts those general categories of disbursements from the Federal Government to the National Economy.
+In spite of the laundry list of programs that get money from the government, it makes three general categories of disbursements: 1) transfer payments, 2) acquisitions, and 3) debt payments.
+This diagram depicts those disbursements from the Federal Government to the National Economy.

-Acquisitions include all disbursements made in return for products and services.
-Unlike transfer payments the government gets something for the money it disburses.
-Examples of acquisitions include: Defense, Highways, Buildings, and Salaries for Legislators and bureaucrats.
+Acquisitions include all disbursement made in return for products and services.
+Unlike transfer payments the government seemingly gets something for the money it disburses.
+Examples of acquisitions include: Defense (now known as Security), Highways, Buildings, and Salaries for Legislators and bureaucrats.

 Debt payment includes all payments made on federal debt obligations.
 This includes principal and interest.

-As many categories as the people in government invent, and as many hearings and debates the legislators have, the “spending” side of federal finance boils down to these three categories: money given away (transfer payments), money to buy stuff (acquisitions), and money to pay debt obligations (debt payments).
+As many categories as the people in government invent and as many hearings and debates the legislators have the “spending” side of federal finance all boils down to these three categories: money given away, money to buy stuff, and money to pay debt obligations.